TangibleInc/template-system/readme.md

 ## Overview

+The codebase is organized as feature modules, each of which may contain their own modules.

-- Loop
+- Loop - Content type loops and fields
-- Logic
+- Logic - Conditional rules registry, evaluator, UI
+- Interface - Library of UI components
-- Template
+- Template - Defines the template language and tags
-- System
+- Template System - Admin features such as template post types, editor, import/export, assets, locations, layouts, builder integrations
+- Framework - Features shrared across plugins, such as AJAX, Date, HJSON

+Each module should aim to be generally useful, clarify its dependencies internal and external, and ideally be documented and tested.
+Some are published as a Composer module or NPM package.

 ## Tests

-This modules comes with a suite of unit and integration tests.
+This module comes with a suite of unit and integration tests.

 ### Requirements